From Ranking to Reasoning: Explainable Web API Recommendation via Semantic Reasoning: Experiments And Analysis

-We use the mashup and API data from the public dataset \cite{wu2021mashup} crawled from ProgrammableWeb.
-The dataset contains 8217 mashups and 1647 APIs.
+We conduct experiments on the widely used dataset ProgrammableWeb~\cite{wu2021mashup}, which contains 8,217 mashups and 1,647 Web APIs.
 Detailed statistics of the dataset are presented in Table~\ref{tab:dataset}.
-To evaluate model performance, we randomly partition the mashup dataset into training, validation, and test subsets in a 3:1:1 ratio, while retaining the full API repository.
-For the first-stage fine-tuning, the learning rate is set to 1e-5; for the second-stage training, the learning rate is set to 5e-6.
-Each stage is trained for 20 epochs.
-The experimental setup utilizes 4 Nvidia V100 GPUs (32GB).
+Each mashup is associated with a textual description and a set of invoked APIs.
+Following common practice, we randomly split the mashups into training, validation, and test sets with a ratio of 3:1:1, while keeping the full API repository available during testing.
+WAR-R1 is built on the TinyLlama backbone.
+The supervised fine-tuning stage is trained for 20 epochs with a learning rate of 1e-5, and the reinforcement learning stage is trained for 10 epochs with a learning rate of 5e-6.
+All experiments are conducted on four NVIDIA V100 GPUs (32GB).